ABG vs VBG Decision Guide

 When to Use VBG Instead of ABG

-- Evaluating acid-base status when oxygenation data is not the main question, such as DKA or some COPD evaluations.
+- Evaluating acid-base status when oxygenation data is not the main question, such as many DKA evaluations.

-- Monitoring pH and CO₂ trends over time in stable patients.
+- Monitoring pH and CO₂ trends over time in selected stable patients.

 When ABG is Preferred

-- Evaluating response to oxygen therapy or mechanical ventilation.
+- Evaluating response to oxygen therapy, noninvasive ventilation, or mechanical ventilation.

 Quick Reference

-VBG and ABG values often correlate reasonably well for pH and HCO₃⁻, and they can be close enough for trend monitoring in selected patients.
-But for oxygenation, ABG remains the standard because venous oxygen values do not replace PaO₂ or SaO₂ interpretation.
+VBG and ABG values often correlate reasonably well for pH and HCO₃⁻, and they can be useful for trend monitoring in selected patients.
+But for oxygenation, ABG remains the standard because venous oxygen values do not replace PaO₂, SaO₂, or oxygenation-based clinical decisions.

 Common Questions